UMN-EGGL/HorseGeneAnnotation/CONTRIBUTING.md

 1. Frontend Code (Javascript)

 Each project has its own [page with tasks and issues](https://github.com/UMN-EGGL/HorseGeneAnnotation/projects) related to each project area.
-In general, project developments will be outlined as: (1), contributions to tutorials or content that will then be; (2), implemented on the backend, where changes will be incorporated in the database, the internal program logic will be built, and the content will be created; and then (3), the changes will be implemented as an interface on the frontend using javascript to render the webpage and to interact with the database.
+In general, project developments will be outlined as: (1), contributions to tutorials or content; (2), implemented on the backend, where changes will be incorporated in the database, the internal program logic will be built, and the content will be created; and then (3), the changes will be implemented as an interface on the frontend using javascript to render the webpage and to interact with the database.